Category Archives: Philosophy

 Identity Crisis

-So, was on a ferry the other day, and ran into that quintessential Harley Davidson motorcyclist.
-On a bagger with half helmet, wearing Harley Davidson boots and jacket with that round emblem on the back, most probably wider than Captain America’s shield.
-Of course, he had ridden cross-country to Sturgis, among the bigger motorcycle gatherings on the planet.
-Absolutely a cheerful guy to speak with, but also signaling an unmistakable identity, something no one can overlook.
+I was on a ferry the other day, and ran into that quintessential Harley Davidson motorcyclist.
+On a bagger with half helmet, Harley Davidson boots, and Harley jacket with that round emblem on the back – slightly wider than Captain America’s shield.
+The unmistakable cross-country rider to Sturgis.
+Which is among the bigger motorcycle gatherings on the planet.
+Absolutely a cheerful guy to converse with, but then also signaling a clear identity.

 Not just in motorcycling, adopting identities wholesale seems like a human trait.
-Whether its politics, art, culture, or even technology, we seek to belong.
-We signal identity not just through clothing, but through gadgets, accessories and through expressed opinions.
-Especially in politics, we probably state beliefs to just convey who we are, not because we believe they are absolute truths.
+Whether it’s politics, art, culture, or even technology — we seek to belong.
+We signal identity not just through clothing, but through gadgets, accessories, and through expressed opinions.
+Especially in politics or economics, we tend to state beliefs primarily to signal who we are, not because we believe they are absolute truths.

-Not just in politics, identity is an essential driving force in all our pursuits.
-If we examine with that lens, then all contentious social convulsions are related to identity, even the trivial ones.
-Recently came across this band Deafheaven, seems like they trigger an identity crisis among black metallers, especially the ones living on Reddit.
-The band simply borrowed all black metal influences, but none of their aesthetics.
-Sounds like black metal, but does not exactly reflect the artistic inspirations.
-Essentially corrupting a pristine identity, and wreaking havoc in a true black metaller’s peaceful existence.
+Viewed through that lens, all contentious social convulsions are related to identity.
+Even the trivial ones.
+Recently came across this band Deafheaven — they trigger an identity crisis among black metal fans, especially the ones on Reddit.
+The band channeled all black metal influences without their aesthetics.
+Sounds like black metal but does not reflect the artistic roots.
+Essentially corrupting a pristine identity — wreaking havoc in a black metal-head’s otherwise serene existence.

 Did Political Parties Exist During the American Founding Era? ~ The Imaginative Conservative